Skip to Content, Navigation, or Footer.

 Sptaru intends to vote in favor of Amendment 3 in November.

 If passed, Amendment 3 allows adults 21 years or older to possess, purchase or use marijuana products recreationally.
-The amendment would allow recreational possession of up to three grams.
+The amendment would allow recreational possession of up to three ounces.
 To gain ballot access, the amendment was approved by the Florida Supreme Court on April 1 and acquired over 1 million voter signatures.

 The amendment must have 60% approval at the polls in November to pass.
 Recent polls show the referendum passing by a narrow margin; 64% of voters approve the amendment, according to a recent poll by Emerson College.